Xilinx/Vitis_IP_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

 .. note:: Given parameter values are subject to checks early in compilation to ensure support.
 See :ref:`LEGALITY_CHECKING`

-.. note:: Not all dsplib elements support all of the above configurable parameters.
+.. note:: Not all dspiplib elements support all of the above configurable parameters.
 Unsupported parameters which are not used have no impact on execution, e.g., the `INTERPOLATE_FACTOR` parameter is only supported by interpolation filters and will be ignored by other library elements.

 .. |trade|  unicode:: U+02122 ..
 TRADEMARK SIGN
    :ltrim: